-Side of grass fed, grass finished beef
+Deposit for side of grass fed, grass finished beef

 All of our beef is grass fed and grass finished.
 We do not feed grain.
 We run South Poll cattle here on Liberty Hill Farm.
 They have a smaller frame, and are uniquely suited not only for our climate and farm conditions, but also for grass finishing.
 The care that we take with our herd shows in the quality of the meat.

-In addition to the cost of the animal, there is a cost for processing.
-This cost is dependent upon the cuts you get.
+Processing cost is dependent upon the cuts you get.
 For example, ground costs a bit more than cut, and hamburger patties will cost more than ground.
 Altogether, this is always cheaper than buying meat by the package, but it may take a bit to get used to paying for two separate things: 1. the meat itself, and 2. the service of processing.

 The great thing about purchasing sides is you get to choose exactly how you want your beef!
 Here at Liberty Hill Farm, we use a lot of ground beef, and the chuck roast is the only roast we like.
-So, we keep only the chuck roasts, and have the rest put into ground!
+So, we keep only the chuck roasts, and have the rest of the roasts put into ground!
 We like our steaks thick!
-This is all part of the cutting instructions for the processor!
+This is all part of the cutting instructions for the processor.
 You get to choose to keep organ meats like the liver and heart.
 You can also keep bones for your canine friends - or for making bone broth.